eriedaberrie/grim-hyprland/README.md

 # grim-hyprland

-A fork of Grim that takes advantage of Hyprland's custom protocols to grab specific windows.
+A fork of [grim] that takes advantage of [Hyprland]'s custom protocols to grab specific windows.

 ## Example usage